 You will also discover:

-* How to optimise the phase of healing;
+* How to optimize the phase of healing

 * How to prevent the reoccurrence of your injury.

 * What improvement to expect and when so that you can monitor your recovery and know that you are on track to achieve your goals in a forecast timeline.